sensu/sensu-docs/content/sensu-go/6.4/plugins/assets.md

 Use the [entity.system attributes][10] in dynamic runtime asset [filters][42] to specify which systems and configurations an asset or asset builds can be used with.

-For example, the [Sensu Go Ruby Runtime][43] dynamic runtime asset definition includes several builds, each with filters for several `entity.system` attributes:
+For example, the [sensu/sensu-ruby-runtime][43] dynamic runtime asset definition includes several builds, each with filters for several `entity.system` attributes:

 {{< language-toggle >}}